Muttaburrasaurus

-Muttaburrasaurus was a genus of herbivorous iguanodontian ornithopod dinosaur, which lived in what is now northeastern Australia sometime between 112 and 103 million years ago during the early Cretaceous period.
-It has been recovered in some analyses as a member of the iguanodontian clade Rhabdodontomorpha.
+Muttaburrasaurus was a genus of herbivorous iguanodontian ornithopod dinosaur that lived in what is now northeastern Australia sometime between 112 and 103 million years ago during the early Cretaceous period.
+It has been recovered in some analyses as a member of the iguanodontian clade Rhabdodontomorpha, or alternately as a member of Elasmaria.
 After Kunbarrasaurus, it is Australia's most completely known dinosaur from skeletal remains.
 It was named after Muttaburra, the site in Queensland, Australia, where it was found.
+The dinosaur was selected from twelve candidates to become the official fossil emblem of the State of Queensland.

 Discovery

 The species was initially described from a partial skeleton found by grazier Doug Langdon in 1963 at Rosebery Downs Station beside Thomson River near Muttaburra, in the Australian state of Queensland, which also provides the creature's generic name.
 The remains were collected by paleontologist Dr Alan Bartholomai and entomologist Edward Dahms.
-After a lengthy preparation of the fossils, it was named in 1981 by Bartholomai and Ralph Molnar, who honoured its discoverer with its specific name langdoni.
+After a lengthy preparation of the fossils, it was named in 1981 by Bartholomai and Ralph Molnar, who honoured its discoverer with its specific name, langdoni.

 The holotype, specimen QM F6140, was found in the Mackunda Formation dating to the Albian-Cenomanian.
 It consists of a partial skeleton with skull and lower jaws.
 The underside of the skull and the back of the mandibula, numerous vertebrae, parts of the pelvis, and parts of the front and hind limbs have been preserved.

 Some teeth have been discovered further north, near Hughenden, and south at Lightning Ridge, in northwestern New South Wales.
-At Lightning Ridge there have been found opalised teeth and a scapula that may be from a Muttaburrasaurus.
+At Lightning Ridge, there have been found opalised teeth and a scapula that may be from a Muttaburrasaurus.
 A skull, known as the "Dunluce Skull", specimen QM F14921, was discovered by John Stewart-Moore and 14-year-old Robert Walker on Dunluce Station, between Hughenden and Richmond in 1987.
 It originates from somewhat older layers of the Allaru Mudstone and was considered by Molnar to be a separate, yet unnamed species, a Muttaburrasaurus sp.
 The same area produced two fragmentary skeletons in 1989.
-There have also been isolated teeth and bones found at Iona Station southeast of Hughenden.
+There have also been isolated teeth and bones found at Iona Station, southeast of Hughenden.

-Reconstructed skeleton casts of Muttaburrasaurus, sponsored by Kellogg Company, have been put on display at a number of museums, including the Queensland Museum, Flinders Discovery Centre and National Dinosaur Museum in Australia.
+Reconstructed skeleton casts of Muttaburrasaurus, sponsored by Kellogg Company, have been put on display at a number of museums, including the Queensland Museum, Flinders Discovery Centre, and National Dinosaur Museum in Australia.